Menstrual pad: History

-Disposable menstrual pads grew from a Benjamin Franklin invention created to help stop wounded soldiers from bleeding, but appear to have been first commercially available from around 1880 with Thomas and William Southall's pad.
+Disposable menstrual pads appear to have been first commercially available from around 1880 with Thomas and William Southall's pad.
 The first commercially available American disposable napkins were Lister's Towels created by Johnson & Johnson in 1888.
 Disposable pads had their start with nurses using their wood pulp bandages to absorb their menstrual flow, creating a pad that was made from easily obtainable materials and inexpensive enough to throw away after use.
 Kotex's first advertisement for products made with this wood pulp (cellucotton) appeared in January 1921.
 Johnson & Johnson introduced Modess Sanitary Napkins in 1926, researched by Lillian Gilbreth.
-Lilian Gilbreth's market research report published in 1927 gives valuable information about women's experience of menstruation in 1920s America.
-The surveys she conducted on over 1000 women reveal that "the most significant fact concerning the marketing angle of the sanitary napkin [...] is that it is availability that sells a napkin."Several of the first disposable pad manufacturers were also manufacturers of bandages, which could give an indication of what these products were like.
+Lilian Gilbreth's market research report published in 1927 gives valuable information about American's experiences of menstruation in 1920s.
+The surveys she conducted on over 1000 women revealed that "the most significant fact concerning the marketing angle of the sanitary napkin [...] is that it is availability that sells a napkin."
+Several of the first disposable pad manufacturers were also manufacturers of bandages, which could give an indication of what these products were like.

-In 1956, Mary Kenner obtained a patent for an adjustable sanitary belt with an inbuilt, moisture-proof napkin pocket.
-However, the company that first showed interest in her invention rejected it after they discovered that she was African American.
+In 1956, Mary Kenner obtained a patent for an adjustable sanitary belt with an inbuilt, moisture resistant pocket.

-Later an adhesive strip was placed on the bottom of sanitary pads for attachment to the crotch of the panties, and this became a favoured method with women.
+Later an adhesive strip was placed on the bottom of sanitary pads for attachment to the crotch of the panties, and this became a favoured method.
 The belted sanitary napkin quickly disappeared during the early 1980s.

 The ergonomic design and materials used to make pads also changed through the 1980s to today.
 With earlier materials not being as absorbent and effective, and early pads being up to two centimetres thick, leaks were a major problem.
 Some variations introduced were quilting of the lining, adding "wings" and reducing the thickness of the pad by utilising products such as sphagnum and polyacrylate superabsorbent gels derived from petroleum.
 The materials used to manufacture most pads are derived from the petroleum industry and forestry.
 The absorbent core, made from chlorine bleached wood pulp, could be reduced to make slimmer products with the addition of polyacrylate gels which sucks up the liquid quickly and holds it in a suspension under pressure.
 The remaining materials are mostly derived from the petroleum industry, the cover stock used is polypropylene non woven, with the leakproof barrier made from polyethylene film.